KochiKame: Tokyo Beat Cops: Reception

-In November 2014, readers of Da Vinci magazine voted Kochikame the seventh Weekly Shōnen Jump's greatest manga series of all time.
+In November 2014, readers of Da Vinci magazine voted Kochikame as the seventh Weekly Shōnen Jump's greatest manga series of all time.
 Kochikame won the Special Judges Award at the 50th Shogakukan Manga Awards in 2005.
 Akimoto received the Special Prize at the 21st Tezuka Osamu Cultural Prize for the manga in 2017.
 Kochikame was awarded the 48th Seiun Award for the Best Comic in 2017.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Kochikame ranked 35th.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, KochiKame ranked 35th.

 In 2005, the anime ranked 36th on its list of the Top 100 Anime conducted by TV Asahi.
 Mike Toole of Anime News Network included Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo the Movie at number 56 on The Other 100 Best Anime Movies of All Time, a list of "lesser-known, lesser-loved classics."
 He called it "Kochikame at its best, a zippy combination of daffy comedy and solid action set pieces," with one of the funniest false endings ever.